chengjilai/mmcif_parser/docs/README.md

 # Documentation Guide

+> For the full project overview, see the [root README](../README.md).
+This page
+> only covers documentation tooling.

 This repository ships both Rust and Python components.
 To keep the generated API references consistent, run the helper script under `scripts/`: